 consumer sites, understand that Facebook and Twitter are not just for your kids.
 Hack out a niche for

-yourself by writing your own blog and link it up to other social media to obtain the maximum penetration.
+yourself by writing your own blog and link it up to other social media to obtain the maximum penetration. - Decide on a unique selling point.
+Work out what your organisation stands for and stick to that core

 ethos in your business transaction.
 You need to make it the aim of your marketing effort to get that